logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz05/answer.md

 But I don't have the latter.
 I have the former.

-The next exercise will be ... /'fun.'/
+The next exercise will be ... _'fun.'_

 ## Rant